kumaripriyankasingh/terraform-google-bigquery/modules/data_warehouse/tutorial.md

 Solution Guide: [here](https://cloud.google.com/solutions/data-warehouse)

 The code for the solution is avaiable at the following location
-* Infrastructure code is present as part of `./modules/data_warehouse/main.tf`
+* Infrastructure code is present as part of <walkthrough-editor-open-file filePath="./modules/data_warehouse/main.tf">`./modules/data_warehouse/main.tf`</walkthrough-editor-open-file>
 * Application code directory is located under `./modules/data_warehouse/src`

 ## Explore or Edit the solution as per your requirement